*This article may contain affiliate links. We earn from qualifying purchases. The price to you remains the same.

 How and why do carbocations rearrange?
 Professors love to torture, err..
 I mean "test" students with exam questions that involve carbocation rearrangements.
+So, when do carbocation rearrangements occur?
 It can be confusing to know how to spot what will happen in these reactions, but there's some basic principles that will have you migrating the right hydrides and alkyl groups in no time!

 Firstly, let’s recap carbocation stability with a quick quiz…